Third Degree

 Standard Jury Instructions for Bail Jumping in the Third Degree – Visit the website of the New York State Unified Court System to find the standard jury instructions for crimes related to bail jumping and failing to appear in court.

-Finding an Attorney for Third Degree Bail Jumping in Manhattan
+Finding An Attorney For Third Degree Bail Jumping In NYC

 If you were charged with bail jumping in the third degree, a class A misdemeanor, then contact an experienced criminal defense attorney at Greco Neyland, PC.
 We represent clients with an outstanding arrest warrant charged with felony and misdemeanor offenses in Manhattan and New York City.

-Our Recent Case Results
+Case Results